rgervacio/learning-audacity/docs/editing-a-project/undo-and-redo-actions.md

 # Undo and redo actions

-Undoing and redoing actions allows you to cancel and restore editing actions that you performed on your project.
+Undoing and redoing actions allow you to cancel and restore editing actions that you performed on your project.

 !!! tip